szaman19/BuzzFood/README.md

 # BuzzFood

-Visually helps you figure out what kind of food you want right now
+Uses images to narrow down choices and help figure out what kind of food what you want and uses foursquare to geolocate possible restaurants.